Opinion | GOP leaders can follow Reagan or Trump, but not both

 His motivations were obvious.
 Pompeo is pandering to Trump and his Make America Great Again officials, who are still denying the election results (often without Pompeo-style chuckles).
-The secretary of state knows that his future as a leader in the Trump-dominated Republican Party, and his prospects for a 2024 presidential run, depend on maintaining his MAGA bona fides.
+The secretary of state knows that his future as a leader in the Trump-dominated Republican Party and his prospects for a 2024 presidential run depend on maintaining his MAGA bona fides.
 Less visible is the parallel game Pompeo is playing to woo the GOP foreign policy establishment — the same establishment Trump’s MAGA loyalists are trying to destroy.

 Few noticed the speech Pompeo gave Tuesday morning before his news-making press conference, at the launch of the Ronald Reagan Institute’s Center for Freedom and Democracy.
 His prepared remarks, unlike his impromptu news conference joke, were carefully crafted to make the case that the Trump administration’s foreign policy approach is rooted in Reagan’s vision of American exceptionalism and the promotion of freedom and democracy against authoritarianism worldwide.